mrezabayat/iamsorush/content/posts/all-about-template.md

 ## Function template

-A function can be dependent to a generic type
+A function can be dependent on a generic type

 ```cpp
 template<class T>